bvd63/confess-whisper-ai/docs/AUTH_TESTING_GUIDE.md

     - Session revocation events
     - Password change events

+- [ ] **Refresh CAPTCHA Enforcement**
+  - Force a CAPTCHA requirement via `captcha_requirements` or by reusing an old refresh token
+  - Attempt to rotate the session; CaptchaChallenge modal should appear and solving it should return a new refresh token

 ### 6. Email Verification (3 min)

 - [ ] **Verification Required**
   - Create new account
   - Try logging in immediately → Should fail